bradfriedlander/aspnet-core-metrics/documentation/MagenicMetrics.md

 ---
 ### MagenicMetrics.Controllers.MetricsBaseController._metric

- The is the current [MagenicMetrics.IMetric] instance.
+ This is the current [MagenicMetrics.IMetric] instance.